zowe/zowe-cli-zos-make-plugin/README.md

 ## Making Code Changes

 Use `zowe zm watch` to upload and `make` as files are changed in your `localSrcDir`.
-This is the fastest and most seemless way to build your source as you code.
+This is the fastest and most seamless way to build your source as you code.

 Use the `--copy` option on `zowe zm watch` to have executables (load modules) copied to your LOADLIB after make completes with a exit code of 0.